🌿 Design Watering Cans: Care for your plants while decorating your interior 🌿

 Water mixed with fertilizer can stain furniture.
 To pour your mixture directly at the base of the hibiscus without splashing, use a fine spout.

-• 🎯 Long Beak: Ideal for getting under low branches and dense foliage.
+• 🎯 Long Spout: Ideal for getting under low branches and dense foliage.

-• Copper-plated stainless steel: A healthy material that is easy to clean.
+• Copper Stainless Steel: A healthy material that is easy to clean.

 Discover the Copper Watering Can